snarflakes/PiEthereumWallet/README.md

 Available on ETH L1 or convert quickly to any EVM based chain and its uniswap v2 variant!

 On device start, a ETH wallet will be created and saved as a .csv file called ETHEREUMWALLET.csv in the boot drive.
-Wallet address and private key will be easily viewable on any computer with a microSD card adapter.
-If you want to onboard a bunch of people, just bring copies of your preloaded microSD card and each new one will generate a new wallet and be ready for onboarding.
+Wallet address and private key will be easily viewable in that file on any computer with a microSD card adapter.
+If you want to onboard a bunch of people, just bring copies of your preloaded microSD card and each new one will generate a new wallet and be ready for onboarding and walk away with a microSD card with their private key safely stored.

 # Installation